The modules you will study during your three years may be examined using three different methods:

 The word-length of your essay includes quotations and excludes any footnotes or endnotes that you include and your bibliography.
 Tutors will allow a discretionary 10% short-fall or extension of the word-length.
 However, a tutor will stop reading an essay once the 10% extension has been reached.
 This could have severe repercussions on your mark, as your concluding paragraphs will not be read.

-No one else in the department is permitted to award an extension to a student.
 If you need an extension of more than 14 days, the department needs to request the approval from the Chair of the Undergraduate Studies Committee of the Board of the Faculty of Arts.

 Return of Essays